akoreman/Marching-Cubes-Terraforming/README.md

 # Terraforming Prototype
 WIP.
-Terraforming prototype based on my implementation of the marching cubes algorithm.
+Terraforming mechanism prototype based on my multi-threaded implementation of the marching cubes algorithm (https://github.com/akoreman/Marching-Cubes-Unity-Job-System).
 Inspired by the gameplay of Astroneer.

 **Currently Implemented**
 - Using the marching cubes algorithm to visualise arbitrary scalar field functions.